Italian Holocaust Survivor Faces Threats After Calling For Investigation Into Hate

 "Unfortunately, history teaches us that when Jews are under attack, that leads to persecutions, dictatorships and misfortunes for society as a whole," says di Porto.
 "Therefore, non-Jews are the first ones who should be worried about what's happening here."

 What's happening includes the refusal by Roberto Canali, the right-wing mayor of Predappio — dictator Benito Mussolini's birthplace — to participate in an annual program that pays for students to travel by train to Auschwitz.
-He said it was prompted by his belief that historical memory of what happened in Europe should be wider.
+He said it was prompted by his belief that the historical memory of what happened in Europe should be wider.

-"When these trains stop to find out what happened at the foibe [massacre] or at the Berlin Wall and understand the tragedy of 50 years of communism, only then can they say they want to remember history from all 360 degrees, and we'd be happy to collaborate," the mayor said earlier this month, according to Italian news agency ANSA.
+"When these trains stop to find out what happened at the foibe [massacre] or at the Berlin Wall and understand the tragedy of 50 years of communism, only then can they say they want to remember history from all 360 degrees, and we'd be happy to collaborate," the mayor said this month, according to Italian news agency ANSA.

 Separately, Salvini followers at a League rally in September heckled journalist Gad Lerner, shouting, "Get out of here, you Jew!"

-And other incidents include racist chants and monkey sounds by ultra-right-wing soccer fans, directed at black soccer star Mario Balotelli, who was born in Italy, adopted and raised by an Italian couple.
+And other incidents include racist chants and monkey sounds by ultra-right-wing soccer fans, directed at black soccer star Mario Balotelli, who was born in Italy and was adopted and raised by an Italian couple.
 Luca Castellini, a far-right politician and head of the "ultra" fan section leading the chants, told reporters this month that Balotelli may be Italian by citizenship, "but he'll never be fully Italian."

 One person very worried about what's happening in Italy is Paolo Berizzi, author of books on the rise of neo-Nazism and neofascism.
 Unlike some other countries that had totalitarian regimes, he says, Italy never came to terms with its past.
-He blames postwar democratic governments for believing the ideology was dead and buried.
+He blames postwar democratic governments for believing that the ideology was dead and buried.

 "Fascism can be born or reborn at any time and in any part of the world under new forms," says Berizzi.
 "Today's neofascists don't wear black shirts.
-Neofascism expresses itself in new, liquid ways, sometimes hard to identify, but in the end, very visible."
+Neofascism expresses itself in new liquid ways, sometimes hard to identify, but in the end, very visible."

-That's exactly what Sen. Segre is trying to do.
+That's exactly what Senator Segre is trying to do.